 You have the product, a complete business model, a team, and some funds to keep you afloat for a year or so.
 Now what?
-It is time to get beta users for your startup product before you launch it.
+It is time to get users who’ll test your startup product before you launch it.
 Called beta users, or beta testers, these people will help you prepare your new product for the launch, and not only.

-Beta testing is a process where you release the products to a limited public audience to understand how they perceive it.
-This enables the team behind the development to work on flaws, remove bugs, and come up with even better features that can enhance the value of the product.
-You can carry out beta testing in different phases.
+Beta users, or beta testers, are a limited public audience who test your product before you officially launch it.
+Beta testing enables the team behind the development to work on flaws, remove bugs, and develop even better features that can enhance the product’s value.

 Why are beta users important?

 If you are launching your product for the first time, it must be free of bugs.
-Otherwise, the public just won’t like the product and the startup will fail even before the official launch.
+Otherwise, the public won’t like it, and your startup will fail before the official launch.

-Bug-ridden products can impact your business critically and can lead to negative publicity.
-In tech, the word about negative publicity can spread like wildfire, as well as give your competitors time to add the features that your product lacks to their own products.
+In tech, the word about negative publicity can spread like wildfire, giving your competitors time to add the features that your product lacks to their products.

-- they can help you find bugs within the product;
+- They help you find bugs within the product;

-- they can improve user flow and enhance usability;
+- They improve user flow and enhance usability;

-- they can come up with ideas that you can add to the product to improve its value;
+- They help you come up with ideas on how to improve the product value;

 Who is an ideal beta user?

-We have decided to do the hard work for you by providing a list of the best ways through which you can find beta testers for your startup product.
-Using any of these ways can lead you to 100 to 500 beta testers easily.
+We have decided to do the hard work for you by providing a list of the best ways on how to find beta testers for your startup product.
+Using these simple tactics, you can easily get from 100 to 500 new beta testers.

 1. Grab beta testers through landing pages

 One of the best ways to attract beta testers for your product is through a landing page.
-You must be wondering why a landing page is so important?
+You must be wondering why a landing page is so important.
 It makes the product look trusted.
-In fact, most people who will see a message about beta testing on a social platform won’t sign up unless they see the landing page.
+People who will see a message about beta testing on a social platform won’t sign up unless they see the landing page.

-Landing pages can help people make a decision about whether the product is a good fit for them or not, as it offers more information.
+Landing pages can help people decide whether the product is a good fit for them or not, as it offers more information.
 They can also chat with the team to get more details about it.

-This is the landing page we at Cloudways used to get 500+ beta testers for our product back in 2013 when we were launching the business.
+Just look at the landing page Cloudways used to get 500+ beta testers for their product back in 2013 when they were launching the business: